 Learning about Elections

 Perhaps the most significant step forward the Siegel Self-Advocates have taken was an election for group president that took place last year, coinciding with the 2016 U.S. presidential election.
-“It was an important way to introduce the concept of elections and giving a chance to demonstrate how they work,” said Nixon.
+“It was an important way to introduce the concept of elections and give a chance to demonstrate how they work,” said Nixon.
 The two election candidates, Lisa Jost and Laurence Exantus both made posters, campaigned for themselves, and even held debates.
 Although Laurence ended up winning the election, Lisa’s interest in politics continues.
 She now works as a poll clerk for the Board of Elections on voting days, most recently for the mayoral primaries on September 12th.

 The elections were such a success last year that the group plans another round in 2017; two debates and the voting day have already been scheduled.
 Nixon plans to continue working with the self-advocates to support them as they find ways to achieve their goals.
 Matthew Estep has encouraged Nixon to share the Seigel Center’s election model with other self-advocacy groups across AHRC NYC.